-Prior to construction, the Authority's contractor will work with Caltrain and the City and County of San Francisco to develop an improvement plan to increase sidewalk capacity on Fourth Street along the station frontage between Townsend Street and King Street.
-These improvements will build off of the ongoing construction of the Townsend Corridor Improvement Project by the City and County of San Francisco that will provide a protected bikeway between Fourth and Eighth Streets, an upgraded pedestrian walkway between Fourth Street and Seventh Street where no sidewalk exists, a raised islands between Fourth and Fifth Streets for passenger boarding, relocated and expanded commercial and passenger loading zones, high-visibility crosswalks and curb zones at intersections, and a modified bus routes (MUNI 47 Van Ness) and bus stop changes for various bus routes throughout the corridor.
-The PCEP EIR identified a pedestrian impact at the 4th and King Street Station.
-The contractor will construct pedestrian improvements based on the approved pedestrian improvement plan.
-The contractor will prepare all materials necessary for and seek the approval of the City and County of San Francisco for this improvement.
+Prior to construction, the Authority's contractor would work with Caltrain and the City and County of San Francisco to develop an improvement plan to increase sidewalk capacity on Fourth Street along the station frontage between Townsend Street and King Street.
+These improvements would build off of the ongoing construction of the Townsend Corridor Improvement Project by the City and County of San Francisco that will provide a protected bikeway between Fourth and Eighth Streets, an upgraded pedestrian walkway between Fourth Street and Seventh Street where no sidewalk exists, a raised islands between Fourth and Fifth Streets for passenger boarding, relocated and expanded commercial and passenger loading zones, high-visibility crosswalks and curb zones at intersections, and a modified bus routes (MUNI 47 Van Ness) and bus stop changes for various bus routes throughout the corridor.
+The PCEP EIR identified a pedestrian improvements based on the approved pedestrian improvement plan.
+The contractor would prepare all materials necessary for and seek the approval of the City and County of San Francisco for the implementation of this improvement.

-This mitigation measure will be effective in reducing pedestrian impacts associated with new pedestrian trips generated by HSR at the 4th and King Street Station.
-This mitigation measure would not result in secondary impacts, because the pedestrian improvements would be located within existing rights-of-way.
+This mitigation measure would be effective in reducing pedestrian impacts associated with new pedestrian trips generated by HSR at the 4th and King Street Station.
+Implementing this mitigation measure would not result in secondary impacts, because the pedestrian improvements would be located within existing right-of-way.